grafana/grafana/contribute/developer-guide.md

 ## Build Grafana

-When building Grafana, be aware that it consists of two components: the _frontend_, and the _backend_.
+When building Grafana, be aware that it consists of two components:
+- The _frontend_, and
+- The _backend_.

 ### Frontend